Handy hints and tips to help with your cycling.

-Go for a foot pump (or compact foot pump model) to make pumping up your tyres quicker and more comfortable.
+Go for a floor pump (or compact floor pump model) to make pumping up your tyres quicker and more comfortable.
 You’ll be able to push more air into the tyre each time than with a hand pump.
 Generally, foot pumps will pump to a higher pressure than hand pumps, are more precise and also require less effort to use.
-This kind of bike pump often comes with a pressure gauge so you can see the tyre's pressure
+This kind of bike pump often comes with a pressure gauge so you can see the tyre's pressure.

 If you need to carry your pump with you on bike rides, go for a hand pump or CO2 cartridge.

 These small, compact pumps are easy to carry in a bag, on your bike's frame or in the pocket of your cycling jersey.